tylervalentine/mirrulations/docs/mongo_collections.md

 Mongo database collections includes a table for the following: Comments, Dockets, and Documents.

 ## Comments
-This collection contains the comments made on documents and the total size is 8,198,471,680.
+This collection contains the comments made on documents.
 This collection is nested with multuple dictionaries.
 Below is an example of a comment:

 ```
 {